f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 The network shows a few clear centers of similarity and influence:

 1) The biggest collection of influential nodes is a grouping composed of Mary Shelly, William Godwin, Frances Burney, and Charles Brockden Brown, with several smaller authors surrounding them.
-Their influence and central position is reflected in their topic distribution as well, Brown, Godwin and Shelly represent all of the most central and influential topics within the corpus, making them pivotal in shaping the gothic fiction genre.
+Their influence and central position is reflected in their topic distribution as well, Brown, Godwin and Shelly represent all the most central and influential topics within the corpus, making them pivotal in shaping the gothic fiction genre.
 Their central location and the number of connections imply that they could have had a considerable influence on their contemporaries and possibly on those who followed.

 2) Another center is composed of Percy Shelly, Horace Walpole, Elenor Sleath, and Thomas Leland.
 Making for a very early group of authors, all active before 1800, carrying a pioneering position.